Lexuz17/Web-Scraping/README.md

 - YouTube Comments Scraper
 - Wikipedia Article Scraper

-## ⚠️ Important Notes

-- Respect websites' terms of service
-- Add delays between requests
-- Don't overload servers
-- Check robots.txt
-- Use responsibly

-## 🤝 Contributing

-1. Fork the repository
-2. Create feature branch
-3. Commit changes
-4. Push to branch
-5. Open pull request

 ## 📚 Related Medium Article

 Want to learn more about this project?
 Check out our detailed Medium article:

 ### [Everybody Can Scrape Right Now – Here's How!](your-medium-link)

-In this article, we cover:

-- The importance of data in AI development
-- How to build a web scraper from scratch
-- Best practices for responsible scraping
-- Using scraped data with AI models
-- Step-by-step implementation guide

-Key highlights:

-- 🔍 Detailed code explanations
-- 🛠 Setup instructions
-- 📊 Data processing techniques
-- 🤖 AI integration examples
-- ⚡ Performance optimization tips

-Follow us on Medium for more articles about:

-- Web Scraping Techniques
-- Data Collection Methods
-- AI/ML Applications
-- Python Development
-- Automation Tools

 Share your experience using this scraper by: